xuankimtran/docs-1/pages/katalon-studio/docs/desired-capabilities-settings-webui.md

 ## Internet Explorer

-Internet Explorer (IE) driver supports some essential capabilities which can be used for smooth test execution.
+The Internet Explorer (IE) driver supports some essential capabilities which can be used for smooth test execution.
 These capabilities ease the way for automation testing using Selenium WebDriver on Internet Explorer.
 You can learn more about supported IE capabilities here: [IE specific](https://github.com/SeleniumHQ/selenium/wiki/DesiredCapabilities#ie-specific).

 ### Set desired capabilities for IE in Katalon Studio

 To set desired capabilities for IE, go to **Project > Settings > Desired Capabilities > WebUI > IE**.

-Alternatively, you can also go to `<your test project location>\settings\internal`, open the settings files for Internet Explorer, and edit the capabilities in the Groovy script.
+Alternatively, you can also go to `<your test project location>\settings\internal`, open the settings files for Internet Explorer, and edit the capabilities in Groovy.

    <table>
    <thead>